 Security Deposit Limit And Return Policy In California

-By law a landlord is limited to the amount of money they can charge for a security deposit which is no more than 2 months worth of rent if the property unit is unfurnished and up to 3 months worth of rent if the unit is furnished.
+By law a landlord is limited to the amount of money they can charge for a security deposit which is no more than two months worth of rent if the property unit is unfurnished and up to three months worth of rent if the unit is furnished.
 This security deposit also needs to be returned to the tenant within 21 days of the tenant moving out in order to comply with the rent law in California.

 If the landlord does not return the security deposit within that 21 day time period then a tenant is allowed to take further action in order to get their security deposit back.
 If the full deposit amount is not going to be given back in full, then the landlord is required to provide the tenant with the correct amount accompanied by a document of all the deductions that were made.
 If the tenant damaged any part of the property unit during the duration of their stay the amount to fix that item of the house will be taken out of the security deposit amount and the difference paid back to the tenant, provided that the document with the deductions on it is given to the tenant.

 If a tenant does not get their security deposit back or they do not receive their full security deposit amount back in full without a clear document and explanation then the tenant by law is allowed to sue their landlord in small claims court up to a dollar amount of $10,000.